Author Archives: Tina Drakakis

 Update: this blog was duly unpacked!
 We have landed in our not-too-big-not-too-small paradise and have turned a page on a new chapter!
 I know there’ll be days when I miss some of the amenities I took for granted (like coat closets – GAH! why are houses ever built without them???
 Stupid!) but I’ve got room for visiting kids and plenty of space for post-pandemic parties and well….
 I should be all set as soon as I replace some of that stuff I madly tossed in a dumpster.
 See?
 I’m almost ready for my friends!

-Tina Drakakis blogs at Eyerollingmom and was featured in the 2014 Boston production of “Listen to Your Mother: Giving Motherhood a Microphone.”
-Her work has been featured in NPR’s “This I Believe” radio series yet she places “Most Popular 1984” on top of her list of achievements.
-(Next would be the home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
-A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook. and@Eyerollingmom on Instagram.
+Tina Drakakis blogs at Eyerollingmom and has been featured in Boston Globe & Huff Post She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone” presenting her popular essaThe Thinking Girl’s Thong and her work has been featured in NPR’s “This I Believe” radio series.
+That said, she still places “Most Popular 1984” on top of her list of achievements (next would be as the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
+A witty mother of four, she takes on cyberspace as Eyerollingmom/Tina Drakakis on Facebook Instagram & Threads.
+Her fave collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)

 Me, My Mom & the Stink Eye